Queens' College, Cambridge: Cloister Court

-The President's Lodge of Queens' is the oldest building on the river at Cambridge (ca. 1460).
+The President's Lodge of Queens' is the oldest building on the river at Cambridge (c.
+1460).
 The President's Lodge is part of Cloister Court: the Cloister walks were erected in the 1490s to connect the Old Court of 1448/9 with the riverside buildings of the 1460s, thus forming the court now known as Cloister Court.
 Essex Building, in the corner of the court, was erected 1756–60, named after its builder, James Essex the Younger (1722–1784), a local craftsman who had earlier erected the Mathematical Bridge.